CGLemon/Sayuri/README.md

 ## Let's ROCK!

 Sayuri is a super human level 9x9 GTP go engine.
+Strongly inspired by Leela Zero and Kata Go.
 Based on Deep Neural Network, Monte Carlo Tree Search and other powerful skills.

-## Prepare
+## Requirements

 Following library is required.